yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

   - If {objectType} is a possible type of {fragmentType}, return {true}
     otherwise return {false}.

-getArgumentValuesFromSpread(fragmentSpread, fragmentDefinition, variableValues,
-fragmentArgumentValues):

-- Let {coercedValues} be an empty unordered Map.
-- For each {variableDefinition} in {fragmentDefinition}:
-  - Let {variableName} be the name of {variableDefinition}.
-  - Let {variableType} be the type of {variableDefinition}.
-  - Let {defaultValue} be the default value for {variableDefinition}.
-  - Let {argumentNode} be the node provided in the fragment-spread for {variableName}
-  - If {argumentNode} isn't present or is null
-    - If {defaultValue} exists
-      - Add an entry to {coercedValues} named {argumentName} with the value {defaultValue}.
-    - If {variableType} is non-nullable raise a field-error
-  - Let {hasValue} be {true} if {fragmentArgumentValues} or {variableValues}
-    provides a value for the name {variableName}.
-  - If {variableType} is non-nullable and {hasValue} is {false} raise a field-error
-  - Add an entry to {coercedValues} named {argumentName} with the value found in {variableValues} or {fragmentArgumentValues}.
-- Return {coercedValues}.

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+GetDirectiveValues(directive, variableValues, fragmentVariables):

+- Let {directiveName} be the name of {directive}.
+- Let {directiveDefinition} be the definition for {directiveName} within the schema.
+- Assert {directiveDefinition} is defined.
+- Let {argumentDefinitions} be the arguments defined by {directiveDefinition}.
+- Return the result of {CoerceArgumentValues(directiveDirective,
+  argumentDefinitions, variableValues, fragmentVariables)}.

 ## Executing Fields